GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/curved-movement/index.md

 **Reached path target**
 Check if the object has reached the target position of the path.

+**Current loop**
+Compare the number time the object loop the trajectory.

+**Position on the loop**
+Compare the length between the trajectory origin and the current position without counting the loops.

 **Position on the path**
-Compare the length between the trajectory origin and the current position.
+Compare the length between the trajectory origin and the current position counting the loops.

 **Speed**
 Compare the speed of the object.